Individual Awards | Organizational Awards | Scholarships

 Scholarships

-As part of our commitment to helping current and aspiring emergency, trauma and transport nurses achieve all of their professional development goals, BCEN is donating $155,000 in 2022 to fund nearly 60 academic nursing scholarships.
+As part of our commitment to helping current and aspiring emergency, trauma, transport and burn nurses achieve all of their professional development goals, BCEN funds approximately 50 academic nursing scholarships each year.

 BCEN proudly: